sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 The `ProjectCacheAnalyzer` will be created by the `Pod::Installer` class and run right before project generation.
 The project generation step is where we will see a huge performance improvement from our caching since it will only be given the subset of pod targets and their associate projects that need to be generated, instead of generating all targets for every installation.

-#### Wiring up cached target dependencies
-Since we will not be creating `PBXNativeTarget` objects for targets that have not changed, we need to add two new methods that will allow targets that have been regenerated to recreate their target dependencies from `TargetMetadata` objects.

-`def add_cached_subproject(metadata, group)` will be added to `Pod::Project`.

-`def add_cached_dependency(metadata)` will be added to `Xcodeproj::Project::Object::AbstractTarget` and extended only inside of CocoaPods.

-##### Alternative Options
-Instead of caching the necessary information to recreate a `PBXTargetDependency` object, another option would be just opening the project on disk that contains the correct target dependency.
-The concern for this approach is the performance cost of opening a `Pod::Project` object, especially for changes to aggregate targets since that would require opening 300+ projects for larger workspaces.

 ## Backwards Compatibility
 Using incremental installation means that only a subset of the projects that need to be regenerated will be created by the project generator.
 This means that the properties `pods_project` and `pod_target_subprojects` on `Pod::Installer` won't necessarily exist since they may not be created.
 As a result, we will add a new property `generated_projects` that will hold a list of all the projects that were generated and post-install hooks should start using this new property to map over properties they care about in the projects.